Publication

 Scientific reference

 A. San-Miguel, G. Alenyà and V. Puig.
 Automated off-line generation of stable variable impedance controllers according to performance specifications.
-IEEE Robotics and Automation Letters, 7(3): 5874-5881, 2022, to appear.
+IEEE Robotics and Automation Letters, 7(3): 5874-5881, 2022.